mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 ﻿## CHANGELOG
  ### v.1.4.2
 *??/??/2018*
+- Layer names and property names are preloaded from the data source into a dropdown.

 ##### New Features
 - Add `OnUpdated` event to `AbstractMap`.
 Enables subscribers to get a notification when the map location and/or zoom gets updated.